umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 With packages like The Starter Kit, the process does not end there.
 While the package is gone, content - and everything else needed for the website - is still available in the backoffice.
 To fully remove this kind of package, additional steps are needed.

 #### Remove Content provided by the package

 There is no universal way to tell what content comes from a package, and what content is custom-made.
 In the content section, delete individual nodes accordingly.
-If the goal is to fully remove the package and clean the site, all the content can be removed (and the recycle bin emptied)
+If the goal is to fully remove the package and clean the site, all the content can be removed (and the recycle bin emptied).

 ![Backoffice - removing content](images/removing-content.png)